 The recovery plans are required to explain with which instruments the institution or the group may be able to restore its financial stability in the event that a considerable deterioration of the financial situation occurs.
 With regard to proportionality, for institutions that are not directly supervised by the European Central Bank, the Regulation of the FMA on Bank Recovery Plans (BaSaPV – Bankensanierungsplanverordnung), published in Federal Law Gazette II 25/2015, must be observed.

-Recovery plans or group recovery plans of institutions and groups directly supervised by the ECB fall within the competence of the European Central Bank.
-Plans for institutions and groups not directly supervised by the European Central Bank were to be submitted to the Financial Market Authority by 30.09.2015, and are to be updated on an annual basis.
-Institutions and groups with total assets of up to EUR 350 million, were allowed to only have to submit their recovery plans by 30.11.2015; such recovery plans must be updated at least every two years.
+Recovery plans or group recovery plans of institutions and groups directly supervised by the European Central Bank fall within the ECB’s competence.
+The plans of institutions and groups that are not directly supervised by the European Central Bank (ECB) are required to be submitted to the FMA in their updated version by 30 September each year.
+The recovery plans of institutions and groups with total assets of up to EUR 350 million, are only required to be submitted to the FMA once every two years, by 30 November of the year in question.

 Three documents are available for download below under “Further information”.
 These items are relevant for drawing up of recovery plans for institutions that are not directly supervised by the European Central Bank.